-Construction Maintenance Services Under SAC Code 995429
+Construction Maintenance Under SAC Code 995429

 Civil engineering repair and maintenance services cover upkeep, strengthening and partial rebuilding of roads, bridges, dams, pipelines and other infrastructure assets.
 Service providers handle patch work, structural repairs and safety upgrades so that the asset remains usable.
 Under GST, these services are classified under SAC 995429.
 The SAC code and its GST rate decide how much GST is charged and how the value is recorded in GST returns.